LivePersonInc/developer-center/pages/Documents/MessagingChannels/ProactiveMessaging/api.md

 | variable  		  | 1550 char max length | SMS messages more than 160 chars may be sent as multiple messages |

 <strong>Is Whatsapp Rich template enabled for all accounts?</strong>
 - To use Whatsapp Rich template via API/UI, reach out to Proactive team to get it enabled for the account.
 Currently the feature is not enabled for all accounts.
-It is enabled per account level.

 <strong>What are different components of a Whatsapp template?
 Are all the components mandatory to be present in a rich template?</strong>
 - There are four different components of a Whatsapp template